Sameem-Saleem/Accounting-Ledger/README.md

 ### Payments
 This option outputs all payments created during runtime and saved in the `transactions.csv` file or accessed file, descending order of date created.

+### Tags
+This option outputs all tags created during runtime and saved in the `transactions.csv` file or accessed file, descending order of date created.
+Each tag is displayed once.